gitandy/DragonLog/doc/EN_20_FIRST_START.md

 At first start DragonLog opens the settings dialog for you.
 You should configure at least your callsign, name and locator for a sufficient experience.

-To select a default QTH/locator go to the `Listings` tab and add your first QTH and locator e.g. `Koblenz (JO30si)`.
+To select a default QTH/locator first go to the `Listings` tab and add your first QTH and locator e.g. `Koblenz (JO30si)`.
+With pressing the `+` under the list a new entry appears which you can edit after double-clicking.
+Now you can select your default QTH on the `Station` tab.

+The same applies for radio and antenna.
+First add them on the `Listings` tab.

+After closing the Settings you can log your first QSO with `Ctrl+L`.

 Before you can start to log QSOs a database has to be selected.
 It can be placed on a path where you wish to.
 The database will then be created and initialised.

 At the next start the last database gets opened automatically.